 After annexing Seleucus’ eastern Persian provinces, Chandragupta’s empire extended across the northern parts of Indian Sub-continent, from the Bay of Bengal to the Arabian Sea.

 Chandragupta then began expanding his empire further south beyond the barrier of the Vindhya Range and into the Deccan Plateau barring the Tamil Country, Kalinga which is modern day Orissa.
-With the conclusion of his conquests Chandragupta had successfully managed in unifying most of Southern Asia.
-At this point of time, Megasthenes recorded the size of Chandragupta's acquired army as 400,000 soldiers.
+With the conclusion of his conquests, Chandragupta had successfully managed in unifying most of Southern Asia.
+At this point in time, Megasthenes recorded the size of Chandragupta’s acquired army as 400,000 soldiers.

 Towards the end of his life, Chandragupta gave up his throne and became an abstinent under the Jain saint Bhadrabahu, and eventually migrated south with then and ended his last days in Sallekhana at Shravanabelagola which is located in the present day Karnataka.

 Chandragupta Maurya renounced his throne to his son, Bindusara, who became the new Mauryan Emperor.
 Bindusara later became the father of Ashoka the Great, who was regarded as one of the most influential kings in history due to his important role in the history of Buddhism.